pocketworks/pocketworks-web-2017/pages/iot.md

           <div class="col-md-8 col-md-offset-2 align-center">
             <h2>Creating the software that underpins your IoT venture</h2>
             <p>
-            We help forward-thinking manufacturers stand out from their competitors by developing complete mobile, cloud and data visualisation software experiences.
+            We help forward-thinking manufacturers stand out from their competitors by developing connected mobile, cloud and database software solutions.
             </p>
             <a href="/contact/" class="btn btn-border btn-large">Contact us to start your IoT project</a>
           </div>